What You’ll Learn 🎯

 Transfer functions setup tab

-The transfer functions tab gives an overview of which transfer functions that will be calculated.
-For large test setups involving many sensor locations and multiple references the full set of transfer functions can be big.
-If not all transfer functions are required while performing measurements they can be toggled from ‘Used’ to ‘Unused’ to increase the performance.
-In Analyze mode, when doing post-analysis, the ‘Unused’ transfer functions can be toggled back to ‘Used’ and recalculations can be done based on the acquired time data.
+The Transfer Functions tab provides an overview of which transfer functions will be calculated.
+For large test setups involving many sensor locations and multiple reference points, the complete set of transfer functions can be extensive.
+If not all transfer functions are needed during measurement, they can be toggled from “Used” to “Unused” to improve performance.

 Geometry editor setup tab